rk0cc/cs3103pico/README.md

 Alpine Linux based images to provide all necessaries environment for completing CS3103 tutorial locally.

+> [!WARNING]
+> This Docker image is designed for compiling and running programs in Linux environment locally.
+The executables are **incompatible** to run in CS Gateway server.
+> If you wish submitting executables for assessments, it is preferred to use the gateway server instead.

 ## Available tags

 * `pre` [![Upload pre-release image to Docker Hub](https://github.com/rk0cc/cs3103pico/actions/workflows/prerelease.yml/badge.svg?branch=main)](https://github.com/rk0cc/cs3103pico/actions/workflows/prerelease.yml): Synchronize content from repository and push to Docker Hub if the image built successfully.